simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jun 24-Jun 26 2025
+Solar Radiation Storm Forecast for Jun 25-Jun 27 2025

-              Jun 24  Jun 25  Jun 26
+              Jun 25  Jun 26  Jun 27
-S1 or greater   10%     10%     10%
+S1 or greater    5%      5%      5%

-Rationale: There is a slight chance for an S1 (Minor) solar radiation storm on 24-26 Jun.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jun 24-Jun 26 2025
+Radio Blackout Forecast for Jun 25-Jun 27 2025

-              Jun 24        Jun 25        Jun 26
+              Jun 25        Jun 26        Jun 27
-R1-R2           35%           35%           35%
+R1-R2           30%           30%           35%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts, with a slight chance for X-class flares (R3-Strong), will persist through 26 June.
+Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts, with a slight chance for X-class flares (R3-Strong), will persist through 27 June.

 ```